Marsilea-viz/marsilea/docs/source/tutorial/custom_visualization.rst

     >>> h.render()

-Congratulation! you just creat your :class:`RenderPlan <heatgraphy.plotter.base.RenderPlan>`.
+Congratulation! you just creat your :class:`RenderPlan <marsilea.plotter.base.RenderPlan>`.

 But what if I want to add it to other side.